 The solution is simple: increase the number of diverse and ethnic individuals on the bone marrow registry.

-There Goes My Hero has recently launched our Color The Registry initiative to diversify the bone marrow donor registry so it will reflect the demographics of the United States at large, offering hope to all patients in need of a bone marrow transplant, no matter their ethnic or racial background.
+There Goes My Hero has recently launched our Color The Registry initiative to increase diversity on the bone marrow registry so it will reflect the demographics of the United States at large, offering hope to all patients in need of a bone marrow transplant, no matter their ethnic or racial background.
 We aim to increase the odds for patients, not only by conducting more drives, but by helping dispel misinformation and highlighting the need for donors in the African American and Latino communities.

 To ease worries and deconstruct myths, we make a point to inform each individual who attends our bone marrow registry drive of the following facts: